Eligibility & Application

 - American Board of Internal Medicine (ABIM)-board certified in internal medicine and board-eligible in cardiology by completion of cardiology fellowship

 - Applicants must be eligible for licensure (Physician-in-Training permit or Full license) by the Texas Medical Board

 - Training is from July 1 through June 30 (no exceptions)

 Two (2) fellows are selected from a highly competitive field of applicants for the training program.
 Fellows are selected from among eligible applicants on the basis of their ability, academic credentials, aptitude, communication skills, intellectual and humanistic qualities, personal attributes (such as motivation and integrity), preparedness, and their ability to benefit from the program.
 These qualities may be accessed through the review of academic records, letters of recommendation, standardized test scores and other means, including interviews.
 The department does not discriminate on the basis of gender, race, age, religion, color, national origin, sexual orientation or veteran status.
-Interviewing is conducted during the months of September and October.
+Interviewing is conducted during the month of December.